PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-12.md

 - Merged explicit control-flow-body metadata into Loop lowering and recovered missing Gather ranks from ONNX semantics.
 In particular, rank-1 data gathered by a scalar index remains a logical scalar before Unsqueeze.
-- Split the new control, Pad, and RoiAlign helpers into focused modules well below the 2,000-line source limit.
+- Split the new control, Pad, and RoiAlign helpers into focused modules by responsibility.
+There is no source-line acceptance limit.
 - Promoted the managed Tier 0–4 profile from 351 to 352 expected passes.
 The active profile now contains 352 passes, 9 `missing_tflite_report` records,
   33 `tflite_fail` records, and 26 excluded historical timeouts.